Carrick, Tasmania: Education

 Thomas Monds was instrumental in formation of the first school.
 This private school was built in 1843, though Thomas Reibey converted it into St Andrews church in 1845, and the school moved elsewhere in the town.
 A Government school was built in 1873, next to the current recreation ground, and both schools were open as of 1883.
 The private school closed late in the 19th century, but the Government school still had 65 students on the 1901 roll.
 The latter was a weatherboard building.
 It was extensively renovated in 1920 and was in use until the mid-1930s when the last school in Carrick closed.
 The building was relocated to nearby Hagley in 1938, though it was later demolished.
 In the same year the government began funding regular school transport from Carrick to the school at nearby Hagley, accompanying children from Hadspen whose school had also been closed.
 Since that time there has been no school in Carrick and a 1976 planning report stated the population was likely to remain insufficient to require one.

 Flora and fauna

 Since European settlement the area has been subdivided, settled and farmed.
 A traveller in 1855 noted that the area was highly cultivated.
 The endangered growling grass frog (Litoria raniformis) has been sighted, though there is only a single record.
 In some undisturbed areas there is Poa labillardierei (silver tussock) grassland and Themeda triandra (kangaroo grass).
 Glycine latrobeana (clover glycine) was recorded south of the town in 1984.
 Discaria pubescens (Hairy Anchor Plant or Australian Anchor Plant), which appears on the states endangered species list, was recorded north-east in 2001 on the South Esk River's floodplain.
 Apart from introduced brown trout the Liffey River is home to platypus (Ornithorhynchus anatinus).
-Platypus in the river have, in common with in other rivers nearby, been found with the potentially lethal fungal infection Mucor amphiborum.
+Platypus in the river have, in common with in other rivers nearby, been found with the potentially lethal fungal infection Mucor amphibiorum.